-The UK has now withdrawn from the EU.
+The UK has withdrawn from the EU.
 The transitional period has ended on the 31st December 2020.
 The UK has confirmed that from 1st January 2021, Great Britain (GB)-only chemical regulations separate to those already in force in the rest of the EU will be implemented.
 Northern Ireland will remain within the EU Regulations for at least 5 years.
-The GB and EU systems will run in parallel.
+The GB and EU systems run in parallel.

 ECHA have answered multiple questions concerning existing chemical registrations by UK companies with a clear statement.
 In order to continue supplying EU-27-based customers on the basis of your own REACH registration or biocide product authorisation, it will be necessary to either relocate to the EU-27 or to appoint a REACH Only Representative, or BPR Representative, within the EU-27/EEA.

 Arrow Regulatory offers an EU Representative service for both REACH and biocides from either our Irish or Austrian office - contact us.

 The UK government have confirmed that for EU companies wanting to continue to supply in Great Britain it will be necessary to open a UK office or appoint a REACH Only Representative, or BPR Representative.